Why does your evangelism committee exist at your church?

 As you prepare for these events, remind people to look for conversational opportunities to talk about their faith.

-5. Carry the banner for reaching the lost
+5. Carry the Banner for Evangelism

 As other ministries of the church plan their events and activities, members of the evangelism committee always raise the banner of reaching those who don’t know Christ.